xundeenergie/friendica/doc/chats.md

 Go to your user account settings next and choose the addon page.
 Scroll down until you find the Jappix Mini addon settings.

-At first you have to activate the addon.
+First you have to activate the addon.

 Now add your Jabber/XMPP name, the domain/server (without "http"; just "jappix.com").
 For „Jabber BOSH Host“ you could use "https://bind.jappix.com/".
 Note that you need another BOSH server if you do not use jappix.com for your XMPP account.
-You can find further information in the „Configuration Help“-section below this fields.
+You can find further information in the „Configuration Help“-section below these fields.
-At last you have enter your password (there are some more optional options, you can choose).
+Finally you enter your password (there are some more optional options, you can choose).
 Finish these steps with "send" to save the entries.
 Now, you should find the chatbox at the lower right corner of your browser window.